kaleeswaranm/agentic-video-editing/README.md

 # Agentic Video Editing Tool

-AI-powered video editing tool to automatically create edited videos with transitions, effects, text overlays, and audio mixing.
+AI-powered agentic video editing tool to automatically create edited videos with transitions, effects, text overlays, and audio mixing.
 The tool is end-to-end autonomous till the final edit generation.
 Just feed in your edit requirements as a csv.

 Find a edit produced using this tool here - `artifacts/output_video.mp4` and all the generated/reviewed plans and codes here - `artifacts`.
 These artifacts are based on `video_editing_config_01.csv`.